-The Jamaica Blue Mountain Clydesdale Coffee has a full flavor, nice balance, prominent fruit flavors, light acidity, and provides all the satisfaction one could want with a strong and intense aroma.
-An immaculate taste with a noticeable sweetness, this is regarded by many as the best coffee in the world.
+The Jamaica Blue Mountain Clydesdale Coffee has a full flavor, nice balance, prominent fruit flavors, light acidity.
+It provides all the satisfaction one could want with a strong and intense aroma.
+An immaculate taste with a noticeable sweetness is regarded by many as the best coffee in the world.
 This coffee is dried on concrete slabs from the famous Blue Mountains of Jamaica.

 Flavor Notes: Honey, Milk Chocolate, and Cream